gut flora | gut health

 Your 2nd brain is located in your gut, because that’s your largest source of serotonin production!
 When your gut microbiome is overrun with yeast, bad bacteria, fungus or parasites, you can be sure you’ll see a mental health correlation.

 7. Acid Reflux.

 When your gut microbiome is dysfunctional, you’ll experience acid reflux, GERD and any other acid related conditions that are related to SIBO and other bad bacteria overgrowth in your gut.
 Read my Acid Reflux Page for more information.

 8. IBS (Irritable Bowel Syndrome).
 Also known as: Constipation and/or Diarrhea.

 People who have IBS or experience constipation and/or diarrhea have a terribly bad imbalance of bad bacteria in their gut that’s taken over their good, friendly bacteria.
 Read my IBS Page for more information.

 I’ve recently learned that Dysbiosis, an imbalance of good and bad bacteria in your gut, can cause asthma.
-Read my Dysbiosis Page for more information.
+Read my Dysbiosis Page and Dysbiosis Program, and for more information and check out my Asthma Program for more detailed information.

 It is essential to work with a nutritionist and an Integrative M.D. because I am sharing general information that is not intended to be medical advice.
 This information is only given for informational purposes.